6 min read

-Easy, there.
-It’s not what you think.
-BARF is actually just an acronym that, depending on who you ask, either stands for “Bones and Raw Foods” or “Biologically Appropriate Raw Foods.”
+BARF is an acronym for a canine food regimen that, depending on who you ask, either stands for “Bones and Raw Foods” or “Biologically Appropriate Raw Foods.”
 In the veterinary community it is often referred to as RMBD, Raw Meat-Based Diets.
 The BARF/RMBD diet can be followed by making BARF meals at home or by purchasing commercially available BARF meals at the store or online.

 What’s the Deal with the BARF Diet?

 Why are an increasing number of people switching from “regular” dog food--think of the big bag of dry kibble that you buy at the grocery or pet store--to a raw diet for their dogs, whether the food is purchased or homemade?
 What’s the point?
 Well, we’ll get there, and we’ll see that, while some celebrate BARF as a return to nature, not everyone thinks BARF is the best of ideas.
 But let’s not get ahead of ourselves.
 First, let’s find out what the BARF diet actually looks like.